zapier/visual-builder/README.md

 bundle exec jekyll serve
 ```

-Go to 127.0.0.1:4000 in your browser and you'll be viewing a local instance of the Zapier Retreats.
+Go to <http://localhost:4000> in your browser and you'll be viewing a local instance of the Zapier Platform.
 Now you can make updates to the site and see them change instantly in your browser! :rocket:

 :writing_hand: Ready to make some changes?
 Check out our [contributing guidelines](CONTRIBUTING.md).